Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

     });

 What happens, is actually pretty simple: a module is registered inside the `tutorial` package, named `music`.
-If Group-Office authentication is successful and the user is actually allowed to use the `music` module, the following things
+If GroupOffice authentication is successful and the user is actually allowed to use the `music` module, the following things
 happen:

 1. Translations are loaded
 2. A main panel is defined
 3. Routing is added.
 There are two routes, one for the simple list and one for an individual artist.
-4. The main panel is added to the available modules in Group-Office.
+4. The main panel is added to the available modules in GroupOffice.

 Please note that there is no way yet to retrieve individual artists, so the routing is not done yet.
 That is a nice cliffhanger.